|

 - when encrypting a file/folder, you have the option of:

--encrypting the file/folder name
+-giving the file/folder a random name

 -securely erasing the original